 7. Old Timer's Disease

-Misused expressions and words are often funny.
-They make some of us go into grammar Nazi mode, but still we find the humor within the frustration.
-What are some misused words and expressions you hear frequently in your area?
+Misused expressions and funny southern words are often a source of amusement.
+They make some of us go into grammar strictly mode, but we still find humor within the frustration.

 Feedback Junction